dirkgermany/cloudstepper/README.md

 V. 0.0.1

-Cloud Stepper is Java based and consists out of three services.
+Cloud Stepper is Java based and consists out of some services.

 Helpful if you want to create a backend with Microservice architecture.